MetroManDevTeam/Server-Backend/README.md

 # Server-Backend
-Tools and Scripts for Server Bakcend Management
+Tools and Scripts for Server Backend Management